Philip Pope: Performer

 Pope appeared in the Oxford Revue in Edinburgh Festival Fringe in 1978 and 1979, both with Angus Deayton.
 He performed in the BBC radio comedy series Radio Active (1980–87) and has also starred in a number of television comedy series, including Who Dares Wins (1983–88), Chelmsford 123 (1988–90), Round the Bend (1989–91) and KYTV (1989–93).
-He made guest appearances in Blackadder as the painter Leonardo Acropolis, and in Shelley as pop star Hobo (with Hywel Bennett as James Shelley).
-Pope also appeared as Tony Angelino, the singing Dustman in the Only Fools and Horses episode "Stage Fright", in 1991.
+He made guest appearances in Blackadder as the painter Leonardo Acropolis and Horatio Nelson, and in Shelley as pop star Hobo.
+Pope also appeared as Tony Angelino, the singing dustman, in the Only Fools and Horses episode "Stage Fright", in 1991.

-Pope toured the UK as a member of the cast of The Hitchhiker's Guide to the Galaxy Radio Series Live!, for which he was also musical director.
+Pope toured the UK as a member of the cast of The Hitchhiker's Guide to the Galaxy Radio Series Live, for which he was also musical director.
 Pope portrayed several minor parts in the original radio series, as well as the subsequent adaptations of the later novels.

 Pope appeared in the radio series Old Harry's Game (1995–2009), and he has performed as a singer with the Thame Chamber Choir.